voyagermesh/voyager/docs/developer-guide/README.md

 **e2e** tests are powered by [ginkgo](http://onsi.github.io/ginkgo/).
 All the [configs and flags](https://github.com/onsi/ginkgo/blob/master/config/config.go#L64) of ginkgo are also available.

-## Architecture
-Voyager works by implementing third party resource data watcher for kubernetes.
-It connects with k8s apiserver for specific events as ADD, UPDATE and DELETE. and perform required operations.

-Ingress watcher generates the configuration for HAProxy and stores it as a ConfigMaps and creates a RC with specified HAProxy - that is configured with auto reload while any changes happens to ConfigMap data.
-This is handled via [kloader](https://github.com/appscode/kloader).
-Voyager keeps the ingress resource and the configuration in sync by performing processing on the resources.

-Certificate watcher watch and process certificates third party data and obtain a ACME certificates.

 ### CRDs
-`voyager` depends on two Custom Resource Definition object `ingress.voyager.appscode.com` and `certificate.voyager.appscode.com`.
+`voyager` uses on two Custom Resource Definition object `ingress.voyager.appscode.com` and `certificate.voyager.appscode.com`.
 Those two objects can be created using the following command:

 ```console
 # Create Third Party Resources